In Search of Killer Whales

 By doing so we hope to better understand the differences in prey availability between the northern & southern resident killer whale’s habitats.
 Knowing this information can inform decisions to better protect and support orcas off our coast.

-We spent the past two days looking for southern resident killer whales at the entrance to Juan de Fuca Strait (on the open ocean between Washington State and Vancouver Island).
-We based out of Port Renfrew, and had the good fortune of finding K and L pods.
+We spent the past two days looking for the southern resident killer whales at the entrance to Juan de Fuca Strait (on the open ocean between Washington State and Vancouver Island).
+We are based out of Port Renfrew, and had the good fortune today of finding K and L pods.

 We saw lots of feeding activity off the Carmanah Point Lighthouse (West Coast Trail) as the southern resident killer whales gathered before moving into Juan de Fuca Strait.